-- The MPC held Bank Rate at 5.25% in November.
+- The MPC held Bank Rate at 5.25% in December.
 We believe this is the peak for Bank Rate. - The MPC will cut rates in the medium term to stimulate the UK economy but will be reluctant to do so until it is sure there will be no lingering second-round effects.
-We see rate cuts from Q3 2024 to a low of around 3% by early-mid 2026. - The immediate risks around Bank Rate remain on the upside, but these diminish over the next few quarters and shift to the downside before balancing out, due to the weakening UK economy and dampening effects on inflation. - Arlingclose expects long-term gilt yields to eventually fall from current levels (amid continued volatility) reflecting the lower medium-term path for Bank Rate.
-However, yields will remain relatively higher than in the past, due to quantitative tightening and significant bond supply.
+We see rate cuts from Q3 2024 to a low of around 3% by early-mid 2026. - The immediate risks around Bank Rate have become more balanced, due to the weakening UK economy and dampening effects on inflation.
+This shifts to the downside in the short term as the economy weakens. - Long-term gilt yields are now substantially lower.
+Arlingclose expects yields to be flat from here over the short-term reflecting medium term Bank Rate forecasts.
+Periodic volatility is likely.